Performance Of Ghanaian Players Abroad Wrap Up

 SPAIN

-Thomas Partey made the 69th-minute introduction for Atletico Madrid when they played out a goalless draw game against Real Madrid in the El Derbi.
+Thomas Partey made a 69th minute introduction for Atletico Madrid when they played out a goalless draw game against Real Madrid in the El Derbi.

 Inaki Williams was substituted in the 79th minute for Athletic Bilbao in their 1-1 draw with Barcelona at the Camp Nou.

+Emmanuel Boateng lasted full throttle for UD Levante when they won 2-1 against Deportivo Alaves.
+Mubarak Wakaso was an unused substitute for Alaves.
+Raphael Dwamena on the other hand was not part of the victors match day team.
+Patrick Twumasi was also left out of the losers matchday team.

-In the Segunda Division, Isaac Coffie returned to the starting line up and played full throttle for Sporting Gijon when they beat Las Palmas 1-0 at home.
+In the Segunda Division, Isaac Cofie returned to the starting line up and played full throttle for Sporting Gijon when they beat Las Palmas 1-0 at home.

+Richard Boateng warmed the bench for Real Oviedo in their 2-0 loss at Alcorcon.

+Yaw Yeboah once again showed brilliance for CD Numancia in their goalless draw against Osasuna.

 THE NETHERLANDS